-4 This was a cultural expression of sorrow and distress.
+1 This was a cultural expression of sorrow and distress.

-5 Obviously the tomb had been prepared beforehand, and was a fulfillment of Isaiah 53:9, "He made His grave...with the rich at His deaths [plural]".
-Nicodemus had already placed a hundred pounds of spices in the tomb, before helping Joseph remove and carry the body (John 19:39).
+2 Obviously the tomb had been prepared beforehand, and was a fulfillment of Isaiah 53:9, "He made His grave...with the rich at His deaths [plural]".
+Nicodemus had already placed a hundred pounds of spices in the tomb, before helping Joseph remove and carry the body (John 19:39). along, and they saw the tomb and that His body was placed there.1 56 Then they returned and prepared spices and perfumes.
+But they rested on the Sabbath according to the commandment.